bocchilorenzo/ntscraper/README.md

 - get profile information of a user, such as display name, username, number of tweets, profile picture ...

-If the instance to use is not provided to the scraper, it will use a random instance among those listed as "online" and "working" in https://github.com/zedeus/nitter/wiki/Instances.
+If the instance to use is not provided to the scraper, it will use a random public instance.
+If you can, please host your own instance in order to avoid overloading the public ones and letting Nitter stay alive for everyone.
+You can read more about that here: https://github.com/zedeus/nitter#installation.

 ---